grackle-project/grackle/doc/source/Python.rst

 .. note::

    We explicitly try to maintain the legacy behavior of the older setuptools-based python build-system.
-   This means that we use the copy of the Grackle shared library from the build-directory during linking (i.e. Pygrackle will happily build even if Grackle isn't fully installed).
+   This means that we use the copy of the Grackle shared library from the build directory during linking (i.e. Pygrackle will happily build even if Grackle isn't fully installed).

    We then **ASSUME** that a copy of the Grackle shared library will be in a location known to the system, when you try to run Pygrackle.
    This could be a standard system location for libraries (on some systems you may need to invoke ``ldconfig`` after installation).
    This could also be a location specified by the relevant variable; ``LD_LIBRARY_PATH`` if you're on Linux (or most unix-like systems) or ``DYLD_LIBRARY_PATH`` (if you're on macOS)

-3. Link to external Grackle library (built with the CMake build-system)
+3. Link to external Grackle library (built with the CMake build system)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 *Prerequisite:*  This scenario assumes that you have already built (and possibly installed) Grackle with the :ref:`CMake build system <cmake_build>`.
-Specifically, that cmake-build must have compiled Grackle as a shared library (the primary way to ensure this happens is by passing the ``-DBUILD_SHARED_LIBS=ON`` flag when using ``cmake`` to configure the build).
+Specifically, that cmake build must have compiled Grackle as a shared library (the primary way to ensure this happens is by passing the ``-DBUILD_SHARED_LIBS=ON`` flag when using ``cmake`` to configure the build).

-To build Pygrackle in this way, you must either initialize either the ``Grackle_DIR`` environment variable or the ``Grackle_ROOT`` environment variable with the relvant path for your prebuilt Grackle library.
+To build Pygrackle in this way, you must initialize either the ``Grackle_DIR`` environment variable or the ``Grackle_ROOT`` environment variable with the relevant path for your prebuilt Grackle library.
-This path can either point to cmake-build directory (where Grackle is built) OR an installation directory.
+This path can either point to cmake build directory (where Grackle is built) OR an installation directory.

 We illustrates how to install Pygrackle under this approach down below.
-For the sake of example, we assume that we previously used ``cmake`` to build (and compile) Grackle as a shared library in a build-directory called **~/grackle/build**.
+For the sake of example, we assume that we previously used ``cmake`` to build (and compile) Grackle as a shared library in a build directory called **~/grackle/build**.

 .. tabs::